 How to Regain Eligibility

-A student regains eligibility the day after the period of ineligibility ends (for a first or second offense) or when he/she successfully completes a qualified drug-rehabilitation program.
-It is the student’s responsibility to inform IIT that he/she has successfully completed the rehabilitation program.
+A student regains eligibility the day after the period of ineligibility ends (i.e., for a first or second offense) or when they successfully complete a qualified drug-rehabilitation program that includes passing two unannounced drug tests given by such a program.
+It is the student’s responsibility to inform Illinois Tech that they have successfully completed the rehabilitation program.